 Soft Polenta with Roasted Portobellos and Snap Peas

-Best of both worlds: Leftover creamy polenta from tonight turns into crisp pan-fried polenta cakes on Friday.
+Best of both worlds: Leftover creamy polenta from tonight turns into crisp pan-fried polenta cakes tomorrow.
 Portobellos add meatiness and depth to this vegetarian dish.

 - Total Time: